Chapter 1 Introduction

 1.2 Target Audience

-For individuals who: Have or plan to have biomedical data they need to manage, Have or plan to have or apply for NIH funding, Either work directly with the data or help mentor those who work with data,Have not had much training or background in data handling practices
+For individuals who: Have or plan to have biomedical data they need to manage, Have or plan to apply for NIH funding, Either work directly with the data or help mentor those who work with data,Have not had much training or background in data handling practices

 1.3 Topics covered